Ice-T: High school, early criminal activity, military service

-During his spell in the Army, Marrow became interested in hip hop music.
+During his spell in the Army, Marrow became interested in hip-hop.
 He heard The Sugarhill Gang's newly released single "Rapper's Delight" (1979), which inspired him to perform his own raps over the instrumentals of this and other early hip-hop records.
 The music, however, did not fit his lyrics or form of delivery.

 When he was stationed in Hawaii (where prostitution was not a heavily prosecuted crime) as a squad leader at Schofield Barracks, Marrow met a pimp named Mac.
 Mac admired that Marrow could quote Iceberg Slim, and he taught Marrow how to be a pimp himself.
 Marrow was also able to purchase stereo equipment cheaply in Hawaii, including two Technics turntables, a mixer, and large speakers.
 Once equipped, he then began to learn turntablism and rapping.

 Marrow learned from his commanding officer that he could receive an early honorable discharge because he was a single father.
 Taking advantage of this, Marrow was discharged as a Private First Class (PFC - E3) in December 1979 after serving for two years and two months.

 During an episode of The Adam Carolla Podcast that aired on June 6, 2012, Marrow claimed that after being discharged from the Army, he began a career as a bank robber.
 Marrow claimed he and some associates began conducting take-over bank robberies "like [in the film] Heat".
 Marrow then elaborated, explaining, "Only punks go for the drawer, we gotta go for the safe."
 Marrow also stated he was glad the United States justice system has statutes of limitations, which had likely expired when Marrow admitted to his involvement in multiple Class 1 Felonies in the early-to-mid 1980s.

 In July 2010, Marrow was mistakenly arrested.
 A month later when Marrow attended court, the charges were dropped and the prosecution stated "there had been a clerical error when the rapper was arrested".
 Marrow gave some advice to young people who think going to jail is a mark of integrity, saying, "Street credibility has nothing to do with going to jail, it has everything to do with staying out."